csdaw/candidaev/README.md

 #### Viewing the manuscript

-The manuscript `.docx` file, as submitted, can be downloaded [here](https://github.com/csdaw/candidaev/tree/master/inst/manuscript).
+The manuscript `.docx` file, as accepted, can be downloaded [here](https://github.com/csdaw/candidaev/tree/master/inst/manuscript).

 The figures for the manuscript were produced using the